NAIDOC Week 2016

-As part of our commitments under DFAT’s Reconciliation Action Plan 2016-2019 to recognise days of cultural significance to Indigenous Australians, the Department celebrated NAIDOC Week 2016 with a series of events aimed at promoting respect and understanding of Aboriginal and Torres Strait Islander culture.
+As part of our commitments under DFAT's Reconciliation Action Plan 2016-2019 to recognise days of cultural significance to Indigenous Australians, the Department will celebrate NAIDOC Week 2016 with a series of events aimed at promoting respect and understanding of Aboriginal and Torres Strait Islander culture.

 On Monday 4 July, the Department held its annual flag raising ceremony.
 The ceremony included a performance by Canberra-based Aboriginal dance troupe Wiradjuri Echoes, a Welcome to Country by Ngunnawal woman Ms Jude Barlow, and an Acknowledgement of Country by Torres Strait Islander Elder Ms Thelma Weston.
 Wiradjuri Echoes won the 2003 NAIDOC Week Indigenous Artist of the Year Award and have performed for the King and Queen of Sweden, and the Crown Prince and Princess of Denmark.